 Also, you need to read up on Google’s Search Quality Evaluator Guidelines.
 It’s currently a 166-page PDF file containing things that search evaluators look for in a page.

 The document puts heavy emphasis on E-A-T, which stands for expertise, authority, and trust.
-Basically, Google puts a premium on site pages with an established authority in their respective niches built over time.
+Basically, Google puts premium on-site pages with established authority in their respective niches built over time.

 Ecommerce digital marketing channels case study

 The Search Initiative, Matt Diggity’s agency, used this marketing channel to drive more traffic to its eCommerce site.
 After a year of diligently working on the site, his agency was able to boost its organic traffic by 418%.